 Treatment of Recurrent Childhood Low-Grade Astrocytomas

 To determine and implement optimum management, treatment is often guided by a multidisciplinary team of cancer specialists who have experience treating childhood brain tumors.

-- Histology: Approximately three-fourths of patients had pilocytic astrocytoma, and PFS and OS for these patients was superior to that of children with nonpilocytic tumors.
+- Histology: Approximately three-fourths of patients had pilocytic astrocytoma; PFS and OS were superior for these patients when compared with children with nonpilocytic tumors.

 - Age: Younger children (age <5 years) showed higher rates of tumor progression but there was no significant age effect for OS in multivariate analysis.

 - Tumor location: Cerebellar and cerebral tumors showed higher PFS at 8 years compared with patients with midline and chiasmatic tumors (84% ± 1.9% versus 51% ± 5.9%).

 The long-term functional outcome of cerebellar pilocytic astrocytomas is relatively favorable.
 Full-scale mean IQs of patients with low-grade gliomas treated with surgery alone are close to the normative population.
 However, long-term medical, psychological, and educational deficits may be present in these patients.[17,18][Level of evidence: 3iiiC]

 Following resection, immediate (within 48 hours of resection per Children’s Oncology Group [COG] criteria) postoperative magnetic resonance imaging is obtained.
 Surveillance scans are then obtained periodically for completely resected tumors, although the value following the initial 3- to 6-month postoperative period is uncertain.; [Level of evidence: 3iiDiii]Adjuvant therapy